Data Privacy Rights in Qatar

 • Organizations must implement reasonable security measures to protect your data from unauthorized access or breach.

-• Entities in the Qatar Financial Centre are subject to additional data protection regulations enforced by the QFC Regulatory Authority.
+• Entities in the Qatar Financial Centre are subject to the most comprehensive data protection rules, enforced by the QFC Regulatory Authority.

 When does it apply?